A Cultural Legacy Carved in Wood

 by D. Amari Jackson

-He is simply known as “Baba Atu”, yet there is nothing simple about knowing him, given his vast life experience, his 80 years of accumulated wisdom in the realms of history, philosophy, music, and art.
-It is a wisdom Atu shares freely, for those who seek, be it in seasoned observations or poetic aphorisms, in keen insights or mystical musings.
+He is simply known as “Baba Atu,” yet there is nothing simple about knowing him, given his vast life experience, his 80 years of accumulated wisdom in the realms of history, philosophy, music, and art.
+It is a wisdom Atu shares freely for those who seek, be it in seasoned observations or poetic aphorisms, in keen insights or mystical musings.

-“I think I was placed here to be an example to anyone who considers himself a child of the universe, and who is living, developing and learning,” proclaims Atu, clarifying that “by all means, I am here serving.”
+“I think I was placed here to be an example to anyone who considers himself a child of the universe, and who is living, developing and learning,” says Atu, clarifying that “by all means, I am here serving.”
 Clad in African garb and perched in a chair in the center of a rented studio at the ArtsXchange in East Point, Georgia, he is surrounded by a bevy of intricate wood carvings of all dimensions.
 Though his speech patterns have slowed from a stroke sustained three years ago, the elder compensates by enunciating deliberately.
 “I was the one who was placed here to be the helpmate for your growth to the next step.”

 A world-traveler, master percussionist, drum maker, and sculptor versed in the artistic traditions of western Africa, Atu’s many wooden carvings depict scenes of African culture, each piece, he notes, offering “its own unique story.”
 Combining his passion for music and visual art—along with the drums, he plays saxophone, piano, flute, and other instruments—Atu has carved hundreds of sculptures from oak, ebony, mahogany, and other woods, maintaining over 300 in his personal collection, 200 of them drums.
 The volume and variety of his sculptures reflect his range of experiences in a life devoted to artistic expression, personal development, and communal uplift.
 A man of his era, Atu lived through and was influenced by such historical watersheds as the Civil Rights, Black Power, and Black Arts movements.
 A half-century back, the talented instrumentalist recorded with world-renowned musicians like saxophonist Pharaoh Sanders and Sun Ra while touring under the stage name, “Black Harold.”

 Undoubtedly, the emphasis is on the Black, in its larger, diasporic context as Atu has been known to promote the beauty of the Black woman as “lovely, curvilinear, and intuitive” while lamenting the programmed self-hate crippling our community.
-“We won’t build the quality that is us” he offers, because our oppressors have shamed us as ‘big-lipped, funny-looking, and short-haired with big rumps.’
+“We won’t build the quality that is us” he says, because our oppressors have shamed us as ‘big-lipped, funny-looking, and short-haired with big rumps.’
 But that’s not a judgement, it’s a description.”

 “And I happen to like that.”